 But no matter what, we love our rolls in this family.
 Dinner rolls, that is.
 And we’re always up for trying a new version!
 I got this Ranch Dinner Roll recipe from an old Amish church cookbook that I found at Goodwill.
 Finding old Amish Cookbooks are like finding gold.
 It totally makes my week and there’s not much better than curling up with an old cookbook.
 It’s no secret.
 I’m a baking nerd.

-This homemade roll recipe is simply seasoned with a Hidden Valley Ranch Buttermilk seasoning packet.
+This homemade roll recipe is simply seasoned with a ranch seasoning packet.
 It also has buttermilk in it, which gives the rolls a light, airy texture and that good old-fashioned flavor that we all love.

 Ranch Dinner Rolls